 To elevate a person’s serum level to 100-150nmol/ml (40-60ng/l) living a modern life in the Northern Hemisphere requires a level based upon their skin pigmentation and basic body size.
 Our two year (and on-going) study with Sandwell and West Birmingham NHS Trust, an average adult will require 2000-3000iu daily (50-75mcg) in order to maintain healthy serum level.
 If the subject suffers from initially low levels (below 50nmol/ml) them a ‘loading dosage’ will be recommended by the doctor which will often be twice or three times that of the maintenance level for a period of one or two months.
 Thereafter a maintenance level is taken.
 In our experience, using a daily oral spray, a deficiency can be easily turned into an optimal level within 10 weeks.

 Darker skin pigmentation has a natural resistance to UV radiation and so the low UVB radiation of the Northern Hemisphere provides very little additional support.
 Even in the summer months a person with darker skin pigmentation will require longer exposure to the sun’s rays than a person of lighter pigmentation.
 Supplementation however would be the same.

-Our DLux range of vitamin D oral sprays feature different strengths tailored for different ages, available from as little as 6p per day.
+Our DLux range of vitamin D oral sprays feature different strengths tailored for different ages.